azalea/azalea.github.io/_posts/2014-07-19-django-permission_required-returns-403.md

         ...
 ```

-But how can I avoid typing `raise_exception=True` for every view function?
+But how can you avoid typing `raise_exception=True` for every view function?
 Use [functools.partial](https://docs.python.org/2/library/functools.html#functools.partial):

 ```python